Barbell squats, leg press and the hack squat are favorite weightlifting routines among fitness enthusiasts and bodybuilders.

 Choose two of the three for your weight lifting sessions.
 Also realize that barbell squat could mean free barbells or Smith machines.

-The leg press here is the decline leg press, which I consider more effective than the upright leg press, though the upright version has its virtues.
+The leg press here is the floor equipment, which I consider more effective than the upright leg press, though the upright version has its virtues.

 The best two out of the three are the leg press and barbell squat – though there are hardcore hack machine users who swear that the hack machine is the best.